 Read more on chiffon fabric here.

 This beautiful fabric with a crinkly appearance has a great drape and is well suited for gowns.
 It is very soft with a subtle texture.
 It can be in silk, cotton or polyester.
 Very lightweight and delicate fabric.
 Crepe de chine is a soft, thin crepe.

 This is a sheer cotton fabric with a crispy feel; It wrinkles very fast.
 It is generally used to make layers in wedding gowns.
 You can also make petticoats with organdy or use it as a perfect lining.

 This is a very fine thin opaque (almost translucent) fabric mainly used for sewing lining in wedding gowns.
 It is mostly in cotton but can be in synthetic fibers as well.
 Swiss batiste is a cotton batiste fabric used in heirloom sewing.

 A delicate, sheer and crisp fabric very similar to organdy.
 Glass organza has a great shine to it.
 Organza is usually used for making overlays over skirts of wedding gowns, or for making sleeves.
 Sparkly organza is very much bling.

-This is a very flowy sheer fabric with a great drape. it looks a lot like crepe with its crinkly look and texture.
+This is a very flowy sheer fabric with a great drape.
+It looks a lot like crepe with its crinkly look and texture.
 Georgette is lighter than crepe though.